symfony/symfony-docs/components/http_foundation/session_configuration.rst

 Custom Save Handlers
 --------------------

-Custom handlers are those which completely replace PHP's built in session save handlers by providing six callback functions which PHP calls internally at various points in the session workflow.
+Custom handlers are those which completely replace PHP's built-in session save handlers by providing six callback functions which PHP calls internally at various points in the session workflow.